zaha2020/Social_Networks/SocialNetwork_data_analysis/README.md

-# Data analysis of dollar prices in Telegram channels
+# An analysis of Telegram channels related to the dollar and its price

 ## Decription: